 - a tube put into the kidney to drain urine into a bag outside your body (nephrostomy)

-- a tube (called a stent) put inside the ureter to allow urine to flow from the kidney to the bladder
+- a tube (called a stent) put inside one or both ureters to allow urine to flow from the kidney to the bladder

 - radiotherapy to shrink the cancer and reduce the blockage.

 If you have kidney problems caused by urine retention, you may need a catheter to drain urine from the bladder.

 Getting support for urinary problems

 Urinary problems might affect how you feel about yourself and your sense of independence.
 If you are finding them hard to deal with, speak to your doctor or nurse.